-As a trumpeter, Mr. Flinchbaugh is currently Principal Trumpet of the Baltimore Chamber Orchestra for the 2018-2019 season, a position he previously held from 2009-2012.
+Brent Flinchbaugh is currently Acting-Principal Trumpet of the Baltimore Chamber Orchestra for the 2018-2019 season and was previously Principal Trumpet of the orchestra from 2009-2012.
 Brent is also a member of the Lyric Brass Quintet and was a founding member of the Clipper City Brass Quintet.
-Orchestrally, Brent has also performed with the Baltimore Symphony Orchestra under Yuri Temirkanov and the New World Symphony under Michael Tilson Thomas, as well as numerous other regional orchestras in the Baltimore/Washington area such as Bach in Baltimore, the Mid-Atlantic Symphony, the Lancaster Symphony, the Harford Chorale, the Handel Choir of Baltimore and the Young Victorian Theater Company.
-Winner of the International Trumpet Guild’s Young Artist Award, he continues to perform regularly with numerous ensembles throughout the mid-Atlantic region.
-In addition to orchestral playing, Brent is a member of the Lyric Brass Quintet.
+Orchestrally, Brent has also performed with the Baltimore Symphony Orchestra under Yuri Temirkanov, the New World Symphony under Michael Tilson Thomas, as well as numerous other regional orchestras in the Baltimore/Washington area such as Bach in Baltimore, the Mid-Atlantic Symphony, the Lancaster Symphony, the Harford Chorale, the Handel Choir of Baltimore and the Young Victorian Theater Company.
 He has recorded and performed with numerous ensembles including the Clipper City Brass Quintet at the Kennedy Center for the Performing Arts, and Public Radio International's "Sing in Exultation: Carols from the Washington National Cathedral."